mana-ysh/knowledge-graph-embeddings/README.md

   - This model is equivalent to ComplEx, and the computation cost of ComplEx is lower than of HolE.
 - ComplEx [Trouillon+.
 2016]
 - ANALOGY [Liu+.
 2017] (not implemented yet)
-  - This model can be regarded as a hybrid between DistMult and RESCAL.
+  - This model can be regarded as a hybrid between DistMult and ComplEx.

 ## Run to train and test